(Please feel free to click the heading links for more information)

 The purpose of this exam is to evaluate oral proficiency in French of graduating seniors at the end of their studies at UNCW.
 This exam is based, in part, in the ACTFL and OPI oral proficiency guidelines.
 The format of the exam and structures to be covered are provided below.
 Specific questions to be asked are left undisclosed until the actual exam time.

-Located in LH 253B, the FLRC is a computer lab for foreign language students.
+Located in LH 253B, the WLRC is a computer lab for foreign language students.
 Faculty may also use the facilities for laminating, color copying, DVD conversions and or reserve the room for an individual class.

-FLL offers several merit scholarships for outstanding foreign language students.
+WLC offers several merit scholarships for outstanding foreign language students.

 Located in LH 124, the SCC is a place where students can practice their speaking skills in Spanish in a relaxed, low-pressure atmosphere.
 Graduate students in the Spanish M.A. program serve as conversation leaders.
 Everyone is invited to participate, regardless of Spanish level.